Applying for Federal Tuition Assistance (TA)

 The best office to answer this question is the Office of Student Accounts.
 We can give you a general overview but this overview does not apply to all student accounts due to the differences in financial aid packages, student status, etc.

-- Students who submitted their TA authorization/approval to the Office of Student Accounts, should see a TA courtesy credit on their tuition bill, under pending aid.
+- Students who applied for TA and who submitted their enrollment certification form with TA selected by the deadline date, should see a TA courtesy credit on their tuition bill under pending aid.
+Late submissions will not see a pending credit.

 - TA is paid directly to the school so the student usually does not have to pay this amount upfront.